osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

-# 1. Goals
+# 0. Goals
 - Map the CDI requirements to the CDI application model (Gen-1)
 - Do not introduce new solutions to problems CDI already solves (Gen-2)
 - Do not describe **how** the user will express the mapping in code (Gen-2)
     - State only **exactly what** the user **must** be able to describe

+# 1. Entities
+Levels of structure
+- Model (similar to a class file)
+- Runtime State (similar to a loaded class)
+- Instance (similar to a class instance/object)

+## 1.1.
+Application Structure
+- Component Model
+    - Root Component Model
+- Component
+    - Root Component
+- Component Context

+## 1.2.
+Configuration
+- Configuration Model
+- Configuration Bean
+- Configuration Instance

+## 1.3.
+Consuming Services
+- Reference Model
+- Reference Bean (static)
+- Reference Event (dynamic)
+- Reference Instance

+## 1.4.
+Providing Services
+- Service Model
+- Service Bean
+- Service Instance

 # 2. Components (Conf-2)
 - *Conf-2* causes the OSGi-CDI integration to be a kind of mapping of Declarative Services onto a CDI container
 - The differences are
-    - The Component internal object structure is created via dependency injection
+    - The Component Instance internal object structure is created via dependency injection
     - The Components can have interceptors/decorators on their objects
     - The Components can provide more than one singleton service
     - The Components share a root environment through `@ApplicationScoped`
-    - The root environment is sufficient to implement simple OSGi bundles
+    - The root environment is sufficient to implement simple OSGi applications
     - The root environment can host non-OSGi CDI applications

 Each CDI bundle has **one** CDI container hosting all application code